mkock/autobot/README.md

 11. Handle `*net.OpError` (network interruptions) during sync, if it makes sense
 12. Implement a cleanup job that removes all vehicles from the store that are not present in an index
 13. Add a discrete progress indicator while running sync (CLI only)
+14. Split up data providers and their configs so autobot will support multiple providers

 ## Changelog